closerex/Closer_ex-7D2D-mods/0-KFCommonUtilityLib/README.md

 Syntax is the same as AddBuff, replace `action` value with **AddBuffToTargetAndSelf,KFCommonUtilityLib**.

+#### 🔴MinEventActionBroadcastPlaySoundLocal
+A simple addon to PlaySound that ensures broadcast sounds only start broadcasting on the local client.

+Does an additional isRemote check on the entity, so that redundant triggers on other clients won't play the sound.

+Syntax is the same as PlaySound, replace `action` value with **BroadcastPlaySoundLocal,KFCommonUtilityLib**.

 #### 🔴MinEventActionDecreaseProgressionLevelAndRefundSP
 A simple addon to SetProgressionLevel that refunds all skill points spent on those decreased levels.